-As a department within the College of Liberal Arts at California University of Pennsylvania, the Department of Music and Theatre serves as the creative outlet for its students, faculty, and staff.
-Students in both programs will find supportive environments that will help you shape and showcase your unique talents.
+As a department within the College of Liberal Arts at California University of Pennsylvania, the Department of Music and Theatre serves as the creative outlet for its students, faculty and staff.
+Students in both programs (music and theatre) will find supportive environments that will help them shape and showcase their unique talents.
 Join others who will challenge you to craft artistic works that move and inspire!

-Music and Theatre students find employment in a variety of professional settings, theatre companies, opera companies, and studios.
+Music and Theatre students find employment in a variety of professional settings, including:

-Theatre is an undergraduate degree program in the College of Liberal Arts.
-It's mission is to build students' knowledge, skills and character through classroom instruction and high-quality musical theatre, dance, and performance.
-This prepares them for both entry-level employment and further study.
-The department also contributes to the cultural life of the University and serves as a cultural resource for the people of southwestern Pennsylvania.
-Theatre serves a dual function, providing occupational education and training for talented students pursuing careers in theater and providing educational and performance opportunities for all students.
+Theatre is an undergraduate program in the College of Liberal Arts.
+The Bachelor of Arts in Theatre programs strive to produce a community of lifelong artists with the skills and abilities to succeed in the fast-paced, high tech arts and entertainment industry, while instilling the importance of being socially and globally responsible artists who contribute to the creation of art and entertainment that educates our community, region, country and the world about the human condition.
+Theatre also contributes to the cultural life of the University and serves as a cultural resource for the people of southwestern Pennsylvania.
+Theatre serves a dual function, providing occupational education and training for passionate and driven students pursuing careers in theatre and providing educational and performance opportunities for all students.

-The department also offers a Bachelor of Science in commercial music technology, or students from any major may choose to minor in music.
+Students from any major may also choose to minor in music.

-Admission to the commercial music technology program is by audition only.
+Admission to the commercial music technology and commercial music business programs is by audition only.